 Co-Mentor Team Leader

-Aadil currently studies Physics at Imperial College.
+Aadil currently works as a government data analysis.
+He graduated in Physics at Imperial College.
 As an alumnus of the 2017 national and international Space Design Competitions (UKSDC, ISSDC), he has been involved in various activities for the UK Competition from outreach at a local summer school to organising logistics at the internationals.
 He is enthusiastic to build on the successes of the competition, bringing the experience of science and mathematics to even more students.
 Outside of studies and Space Design, Aadil is a volunteer tutor, website designer, and can occasionally be found exploring the London Underground.